 - Must be limited to 3 feet in diameter and a 3 foot high flame.

-- Only unpainted and untreated wood or charcoal may be burned. no construction debris !!!
+- Only unpainted and untreated dry wood or charcoal may be burned.
+No construction debris, household materials, leaves or grass are allowed.

 - Smoke must not extend beyond the property line.